MicrosoftDocs/globalization/globalization/reference/glossary.md

 It can also add accents and characters from other scripts to uncover rendering and font issues.

 The transformation remains understandable enough that the product can still be used and tested without knowing a foreign language.
-Resources that have not been exposed to localization are readily apparent.
+Resources that haven't been exposed to localization are readily apparent.

 ## <a name="sbcs"></a>Single-Byte Character Set (SBCS)